tomjoht/tomjoht.github.io/_ai/use-cases-for-ai/docapis_thematic_analysis.md

 Prompt:
 <div class="chat">
-Now I want to zoom in on some of these arguments, starting with this one: "Required parking for housing and other buildings has limited the creation of affordable housing and driven up costs.
+<p>Now I want to zoom in on some of these arguments, starting with this one: "Required parking for housing and other buildings has limited the creation of affordable housing and driven up costs.
 Parking can add tens of thousands of dollars per unit, pricing out lower income residents."
 Articulate the logic in as crisp of a way as possible.
 What is the assertion, what are the supporting reasons, and what's the premise?
-Any faulty assumptions in the reasoning?
+Any faulty assumptions in the reasoning?</p>
 </div>

 Here's a screenshot: